 Have you been served with a restraining order or accused of violating its terms?
 If so, you’ll need exceptional legal representation to secure the best possible result in your case.

-Contact Ahmed & Sukaram, Attorneys at Law to speak with an experienced San Jose restraining order lawyer regarding your best path forward.
+Contact Ahmed & Sukaram, DUI and Criminal Defense Attorneys to speak with an experienced San Jose restraining order lawyer regarding your best path forward.
 We’ll put our three decades of combined experience to work for you as we craft a winning defense plan and protect your rights.

 Contact us today for a free and confidential case evaluation to discuss your restraining order situation.